Cyberjolteon/Citybound/README.md

 ## History
 Citybound started out as a background replacer for the lushplanets.
-WIth the new update. the planet is standalone and works independend
+With the new update. the planet is standalone and works independend.

 ## Contributing?
 1. Fork it!